LiliaFramework/Lilia/docs/docs/hooks/attribute_hooks.md

 ## Overview

-Each class can implement lifecycle hooks to control access, initialize settings, and respond to events such as joining, leaving, spawning, or being transferred.
-All hooks are optional; unspecified hooks will not alter default behavior.
+Attributes can define their own hooks to react when a player's attribute is created or its value changes.
+Implement these functions on the `ATTRIBUTE` table to run custom logic.
+All hooks are optional; if a hook is omitted the default behavior is used.

 ---